Legendaryswordsman2/BlazerTech-Character-Management-System-Docs/docs/getting-started/quick-start.md

 ![Logo](~/images/logos/blazertech-character-management-system-cover-iamge.png)

+Welcome to the **BlazerTech Character Management System**!
-This guide should get you on your feet and teach you the basics of how to use the **BlazerTech Character Management System**.
+This guide will get you on your feet and teach you the basics of setting up the core for all your characters along with creating and rendering your first character.

+This guide will cover the setup process for both **Unified** and **Layered Characters**.

+> [!TIP]
-It's recommended to read through the [Basic Concepts](xref:basic-concepts) before reading the **Quick Start Guide**.
+> It's recommended to read through the [Basic Concepts](xref:basic-concepts) before reading the **Quick Start Guide**.

 ## Video Guides
 Prefer video guides?
 I've got you covered!